Meredith Ostrom

 Meredith Ostrom is an American actress.
-She graduated from the New York University Tisch School of the Arts where she got her BFA degree with a double major in Drama and Fine arts with a minor in Cinema Studies.
-After graduation she moved to London.

 In March 2010 her work was included at Vegas Gallery in London's east end, in Keith Coventry's curated, Peep Show a group show of paintings and photography alongside Tracey Emin, Keith Tyson, Alison Jackson, Dan Macmillan, Henry Hudson, Matt Collishaw, Emer O'Brien and George Condo.

-As an actress she recently played the character Joany in the 2009 film Boogie Woogie.
+As an actress she played the character Joany in the 2009 film Boogie Woogie.
 She also appeared in the 2006 films Played and Factory Girl (playing the role of iconic German songbird/muse of Andy Warhol Nico).
 She starred in the 2005 short film Bizarre Love Triangle, written and directed by George Hickenlooper.
 She appeared in a 2000 episode of Sex and the City.